Dan Tomasulo: Education and career

-Interactive Behavioral Therapy
+Positive-Interactive Behavioral Therapy

-Interactive Behavioral Therapy (IBT) is a widely used form of evidence-based psychotherapy that was specifically developed for people with dual diagnoses, meaning people who are diagnosed with both an intellectual disability (ID) and a psychological disorder.
+Positive-Interactive Behavioral Therapy (IBT) is a widely used form of evidence-based psychotherapy that was specifically developed for people with dual diagnoses, meaning people who are diagnosed with both an intellectual disability (ID) and a psychological disorder.
 It uses a modification of theory and technique borrowed from other models in group psychotherapy, and its theoretical foundations and many of its techniques are drawn directly from a form of psychotherapy called psychodrama that was created by Jacob L. Moreno.
 As people with intellectual disabilities tend to have a difficult time verbalizing their feelings, IBT allows patients to act out particular issues they have while role-playing with others.

 In psychodrama, there are three stages during sessions (warm-up, enactment, and sharing), but those with ID have cognitive limitations, making it difficult to talk about abstract thoughts and feelings that are necessary for therapeutic change.
 In IBT, four stages were developed: orientation, warm-up and sharing, encounter, and affirmation.
 Each of these stages works toward encouraging patients to communicate effectively while in group settings, particularly those with visual and auditory difficulties, bolsters them with affirmations, and improves social skills.

 People with ID have a higher rate of psychological disorders and, as a result, were often subject to diagnostic overshadowing.
 Their mental illness were often overlooked because of their ID or thought that the symptoms were part of the ID itself.
 But when mental illness was diagnosed, the route of traditional psychotherapy presented a number of obstacles.
 IBT addresses the unique circumstances of people with ID and mental illness in addition to giving them a sense of belonging and of self-understanding while learning to help others.
 By working in IBT, the patients with ID can experience an emotional release and learn there is hope as they each work through their issues.